Hardware Measurement

 The toolbar can record measured output and play it back.

-Use this to confirm MatchPatch actually recorded the processed Helix signal.
+Use this to confirm MatchPatch actually recorded the processed signal.
 If you hear silence or the wrong sound, check routing before trusting the results.

 What Success Looks Like